-- 2.14 Under the Localism Act 2011, local communities can produce Neighbourhood Plans, setting out policies on the development and use of land in their area.
-If the Plans are adopted by the District Council they will have the same weight as other Development Plan documents for the District. - 2.15 Worth Parish Council was the first Parish to indicate that they would like to produce a NDP and commenced before the Regulations were enforced in April under the CLG 'Front Runner' scheme. - 2.16 The first stage in producing a NDP is to designate a Neighbourhood Area.
-Of the four Parish Councils who had expressed an interest, three (Worth, St Margaret's at Cliffe and Ash) have submitted an application to designate a Neighbourhood Area in their parish.
-A six week public consultation period ran from October to December 2012.
-Cabinet will decide whether to confirm the Neighbourhood Areas in Worth, St Margaret's at Cliffe and Ash in the New Year.
+- 2.9 Under the Localism Act 2011, local communities can produce Neighbourhood Plans, setting out policies on the development and use of land in their area.
+If the Plans are adopted by the District Council they will have the same weight as other Development Plan documents for the District.

+- 2.10 Worth Parish Council was the first Parish to indicate that they would like to produce a NDP and commenced before the Regulations were enforced in April under the CLG 'Front Runner' scheme.
+The first stage in producing a NDP is to designate a Neighbourhood Area.
+There are now four Parish Councils in the District that are progressing with work on preparing Neighbourhood Plans:

+- Worth

+- Ash

+- St.Margaret's-at-cliffe

+- Sandwich

+- 2.11 Worth Neighbourhood Development Plan is now at the final submission consultation stage before going to independent Examination.